Before we get started…

 The Statement on Origin must be provided on an invoice or any other commercial document (excluding a bill of lading), describing the originating product in sufficient detail to enable them to be identified).

 The exporter may need to obtain a Supplier’s Declaration (or equivalent document containing the same information) that describes the non-originating materials in sufficient detail to enable them to be identified.
-A supplier’s declaration may never be used as a document on origin for claiming preferential treatment at importation.
+A supplier’s declaration can never be used as a document on origin for claiming preferential treatment at importation.

 Where a supplier regularly supplies a customer with products (for which the production carried out is expected to remain constant for a period of time), that supplier may provide a single Supplier’s Declaration to cover subsequent consignments (the ‘long-term Supplier’s Declaration’).
 It is normally valid for a period of up to two years.

 NB – There is a grace period of 1 year (until 31 December 2021) for these Declarations.
-During this time exporters can self-declare the origin of the products even if the Supplier’s Declarations are not yet collected.
+During this time, exporters can self-declare the origin of the products even if the Supplier’s Declarations are not yet collected.
 Businesses may be asked to provide a Supplier’s Declaration after this date.